Proofread Abnywhere Review

 #12 What is your favorite part of being a proofreader?

-#13 What according to you are the most important traits to be a successful proofreader?
+#13 What are the most important traits to be a successful proofreader?
 What is taught in the course and which ones do you think are inherent?

 While there might not be a lesson on it per se, Caitlin is very adamant that it takes hard work to succeed.
 It’s not a get-rich-quick scheme.
 But you can succeed if you want it and are willing to work.

-#14 Do you have any advice for someone considering this career choice?
+#14 Do you have any advice for someone considering proofreading career?